Acupuncture for Endometriosis

 - Vitamin E (400 IU daily) is an antioxidant that prevents inflammatory reaction and enhances immune response.

 Acupuncture and herbal medicine naturally and effectively treat many gynecological disorders and often resolve problems in patients when Western medicine has been unsuccessful.
 This is the case with endometriosis.
-Dr. Zhou educates her patients to maximize a healthy menstrual life (see Menstruation).
-She emphasizes that any subtle signs of imbalance – including menstrual cramping, irregularity, heavy flow and PMS – should be balanced as soon as possible to prevent harmful, serious conditions (such as endometriosis) from developing.
+At our clinic we educate patients to maximize a healthy menstrual life (see Menstruation); emphasize that any subtle signs of imbalance – including menstrual cramping, irregularity, heavy flow and PMS – should be balanced as soon as possible to prevent harmful, serious conditions (such as endometriosis) from developing.
 Her goal is to provide a preventative treatment program, harmonize women’s reproductive organs and help them achieve optimum health.

 chinese herbal medicine